Welcome to the University of Vermont. Before departing for the Summer Bridge program and your studies at UVM, here are some things you should know:

-You should plan to obtain required immunizations in China.
+You should plan to obtain required immunizations.
 Any immunizations you receive in the United States will be very expensive.
 Learn about immunizations, medical and dental care while at UVM and prescriptions.
 Read more.

 UVM's Computer Depot carries personal computers from Apple and Dell at competitive educational prices.
 We are a not-for-profit University department devoted exclusively to the needs of students, faculty and staff.
 You'll find many advantages in purchasing your computer through UVM.
 Read more.